 Comfortable retirees have debt that EBRI describes as easily manageable.

-Among average retirees, by comparison, nearly half have credit card debt and only slightly fewer have car loans.
+Among the survey’s average retirees, by comparison, nearly half had credit card debt and only slightly fewer had car loans.

 If you are trying to get out of the red, stop by Money Talks News’ Solutions Center and find experts who can help eliminate your debt.